tabarra/txAdmin/dev_notes.md

 - [x] replace timestamp function in update checking
 - [x] build test + version bump
 > v2.6.0
+- [x] discord bot: fixed bug of it accepting any prefix
 - [ ] discord bot: re-add spam limiter
 - [ ] check why scheduled restarts are not kicking players
 - [ ] use the new fd3 stream (added on 2427, ask ferrum before dropping support for older fxserver)